-Sunu has previously lived in Richmond, Indiana; Nashville, Tennessee; Port Antonio, Jamaica; New Vienna, Ohio; Chicago, Illinois; Kerala, India; Boston/Cambridge, Massachusetts, and for over 17 years in Brooklyn, New York.
+Sunu has previously lived in Richmond, Indiana; Nashville, Tennessee; Port Antonio, Jamaica; New Vienna, Ohio; Chicago, Illinois; Kerala, India; Boston/Cambridge, Massachusetts, and for 17 years in Brooklyn, New York.
 Most recently, she has lived in Washington, DC with her family since the fall of 2014.

 Outside of her legal work, Sunu can be found taking part in a writing group, spin class, yoga class, poetry reading or meditation group.
 She also loves playing board games and making art with her family, window shopping (for books, shoes, necklaces, furniture, cabinet knobs, tiles, or almost anything), trying a new restaurant for date night, and chatting with friends (including on the phone).